lpar/gender-free-names/README.md

 plus any initial-name such as 'BJ', 'JD'.

-(*) Marks names which are male in Italy, often female in UK and USA.
+Daniele, Michele and Simone are male in Italy, often female in UK and USA.